gurinina/2025_IntroR_and_RStudio/lessons/12-ggplot2.md

 ## Data Visualization with `ggplot2`

-This chapter will teach you how to visualise your data using ggplot2.
-R has several systems for making graphs, but ggplot2 is one of the most elegant and most versatile. ggplot2 implements the grammar of graphics, a coherent system for describing and building graphs.
+This chapter will teach you how to visualize your data using ggplot2.
+R has several systems for making graphs, but ggplot2 is one of the most elegant and most versatile. ggplot2 implements the grammar of graphics, a coherent system based on the idea that you can build every graph from the same components: a data set, a coordinate system, and geoms—visual marks that represent data points.
 With ggplot2, you can do more faster by learning one system and applying it in many places.

 For this lesson, you will need the `new_metadata` data frame.
 Load it into your environment as follows: